Yemiluna/alx-low_level_programming/0x01-variables_if_else_while/README.md

+## Projects
-# Variables, if, else and while
+All of the following folders are projects done during the studies:# Variables, if, else and while

 Project done during **ALX Software Engineering studies** at **ALX Software Engineering**.
 It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.